 An Ophthalmic Techninician works under the direction of an ophthalmologist (an M.D.) with duties including, but not limited to, medical history-taking, visual acuity testing, refractometry, contact lens fitting, visual field evaluation, eye muscle and pupil evaluation, assisting in eye surgery, and performing a variety of technology-based diagnostic testing and patient services.

 Ophthalmic Technology is a fascinating program and a great career choice for those students who love science and have an inquisitive mind.
 Demand for technicians far outweighs the number of graduates our program is able to supply.
-In the program’s six-year history, most students have been offered jobs from weeks to months before graduation.
+Most students have been offered jobs from weeks to months before graduation.
 The future outlook for jobs is excellent as our aging population's need for eye care increases.

-The deadline for application to the program is May 20, 2013.
+The deadline for application to the program is March 31st.
+To apply to the Ophthalmic Program-the link is located on the left side of this page.
+Applicants are strongly encouraged to apply early.
 The screening and interview process will be conducted in early June.
-Interested students may contact Alisha Cornish, O.D., Director, (615) 230 - 3723, firstname.lastname@example.org or contact the John B. Wallace Allied Health Division at (615) 230 - 3330 for an advising appointment.
+Interested students may contact Alisha Cornish, O.D., COT., Director, (615) 230 - 3723, firstname.lastname@example.org or contact the John B. Wallace Health Sciences Division at (615) 230 - 3330 for an advising appointment.
 It is helpful to have requested your official transcripts be sent to the college beforehand for evaluation, or bring an unofficial copy of your transcripts with you to your appointment.

 Student Background Check